jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 Syntax: rpki1/x509_resource_certs?subjectKeyIdentifier=<subject key identifier>

+Syntax: rpki1/x509_resource_certs?ip=<IP address or CIDR>

 Syntax: rpki1/x509_resource_certs?autnum=<autonomous system number>

-Searches for BGPSec router certificate information by handle are specified using this form:
+Searches for X.509 resource certificate information by handle are specified using this form:

 rpki1/x509_resource_certs?handle=XXXX

-XXXX is a search pattern per [@!RFC9082, section 4.1], representing the "handle" property of a BGPSec router certificate object, as described in (#x509_resource_cert_object_class).
-The following URL would be used to find information for BGPSec router certificate objects with handle matching the "ABC*" pattern:
+XXXX is a search pattern per [@!RFC9082, section 4.1], representing the "handle" property of an X.509 resource certificate object, as described in (#x509_resource_cert_object_class).
+The following URL would be used to find information for X.509 resource certificate objects with handle matching the "ABC*" pattern:

 ```
 https://example.net/rdap/rpki1/x509_resource_certs?handle=ABC*
 ```

-Searches for BGPSec router certificate information by certificate issuer are specified using this form:
+Searches for X.509 resource certificate information by certificate issuer are specified using this form:

 rpki1/x509_resource_certs?issuer=YYYY

-YYYY is a search pattern per [@!RFC9082, section 4.1], representing the "issuer" property of a BGPSec router certificate object, as described in (#x509_resource_cert_object_class).
-The following URL would be used to find information for BGPSec router certificate objects with issuer matching the "CN=ISP-*" pattern:
+YYYY is a search pattern per [@!RFC9082, section 4.1], representing the "issuer" property of an X.509 resource certificate object, as described in (#x509_resource_cert_object_class).
+The following URL would be used to find information for X.509 resource certificate objects with issuer matching the "CN=ISP-*" pattern:

 ```
 https://example.net/rdap/rpki1/x509_resource_certs?issuer=CN%3DISP-*
 ```

-Searches for BGPSec router certificate information by certificate subject are specified using this form:
+Searches for X.509 resource certificate information by certificate subject are specified using this form:

 rpki1/x509_resource_certs?subject=ZZZZ

-ZZZZ is a search pattern per [@!RFC9082, section 4.1], representing the "subject" property of a BGPSec Router Certificate object, as described in (#x509_resource_cert_object_class).
-The following URL would be used to find information for BGPSec router certificate objects with subject matching the "CN=ROUTER-ISP-*" pattern:
+ZZZZ is a search pattern per [@!RFC9082, section 4.1], representing the "subject" property of an X.509 resource Certificate object, as described in (#x509_resource_cert_object_class).
+The following URL would be used to find information for X.509 resource certificate objects with subject matching the "CN=ROUTER-ISP-*" pattern:

 ```
 https://example.net/rdap/rpki1/x509_resource_certs?subject=CN%3DROUTER-ISP-*
 ```

-Searches for BGPSec router certificate information by subject key identifier are specified using this form:
+Searches for X.509 resource certificate information by subject key identifier are specified using this form:

 rpki1/x509_resource_certs?subjectKeyIdentifier=BBBB

-BBBB is a string representing the "subjectKeyIdentifier" property of a BGPSec router certificate object, as described in (#x509_resource_cert_object_class).
-The following URL would be used to find a BGPSec router certificate object with subject key identifier matching the "hOcGgxqXDa7mYv78fR+sGBKMtWJqItSLfaIYJDKYi8A=" string:
+BBBB is a string representing the "subjectKeyIdentifier" property of an X.509 resource certificate object, as described in (#x509_resource_cert_object_class).
+The following URL would be used to find an X.509 resource certificate object with subject key identifier matching the "hOcGgxqXDa7mYv78fR+sGBKMtWJqItSLfaIYJDKYi8A=" string:

 ```
 https://example.net/rdap/rpki1/x509_resource_certs?subjectKeyIdentifier=hOcGgxqXDa7mYv78fR+sGBKMtWJqItSLfaIYJDKYi8A=
 ```

-Searches for BGPSec router certificate information by autonomous system number are specified using this form:
+Searches for X.509 resource certificate information by autonomous system number are specified using this form:

 rpki1/x509_resource_certs?autnum=CCCC

-CCCC is an autonomous system number within the "autnums" property of a BGPSec router certificate object, as described in (#x509_resource_cert_object_class).
-The following URL would be used to find a BGPSec router certificate object with autonomous system number 65536:
+CCCC is an autonomous system number within the "autnums" property of an X.509 resource certificate object, as described in (#x509_resource_cert_object_class).
+The following URL would be used to find an X.509 resource certificate object with autonomous system number 65536:

 ```